 Jane is still living “on her own means” on the 1901 Census at the age of 65.
 Still living at home are Sidney (31), a grocer, Hannah I (29), a grocer’s clerk, and Sam A [sic] (22), a grocer’s assistant.

-*Alfred and Sidney Griffin married their mother Jane’s brother John’s daughters Laura and Amelia Wallis (respectively) – their first cousins.
+*Alfred and Sidney Griffin married their mother Jane’s brother John’s (their uncle) daughters Laura and Amelia Wallis (respectively) – their first cousins.
 Today, marrying your first cousin is legal in Canada, but it’s illegal in 24 US States and other parts of the world.
-Science actually suggests that the genetic risks of marrying your cousin and passing a genetic disease to your children are only slightly higher than the general population.
+Science actually suggests that the genetic risks of marrying your cousin and passing a genetic disease to your children are only slightly higher than the general population